 The Finding Ada Virtual STEM Conference is a fully online global conference for women in STEM and advocates for gender equality.
 It will be held on Tuesday 10 November, beginning at 9am in Wellington, New Zealand, and ending 29 hours later at 5pm on the West Coast of America.
 We will have a variety of talks, workshops, Q&As and more available to watch as they are streamed, or in catch-up later.

 - Career development: Career advice; professional skills; and personal growth.

 - Policy and advocacy: Talent acquisition, retention and promotion; returners; business policy, processes and standards; advocacy strategies.

 - Widening participation: Increasing girls’ interest in STEM; navigating academia; increasing diversity and supporting diverse communities.

-We’re looking for speakers from around the world who are able to pre-record their sessions and take part in a Q&A after their video has aired.
+Speakers from around the world will provide a pre-recorded session and take part in a Q&A after their video has aired.
 All speakers will be given a slot at a reasonable time within their home timezone.

 Talks can be in one of three formats:

 - Talk: 25 minutes, focused on communicating new ideas, concepts, or knowledge.